 Do you have questions about Super Nintendo World?

-There’s a lot to know about this one area at Universal Studios Japan.
+There’s much to know about this area at Universal Studios Japan.
 If you have any questions, please leave them in the comments!
-We’ll continue to update this guide with the best and most up-to-date information.
+We’ll update this guide with the best and most up-to-date information.

 Guide created with the help of Explorer Parker.